MPS stands for Member of Preferred Sex. That is the complete definition of MPS in the context of the Rice Purity Test.

 But there is more to understand than just the acronym.
 This page covers what MPS means in each type of question, which questions on the test actually use MPS, why the test uses this term instead of simpler language, and how to answer MPS questions if you are not sure.
 It also includes a complete glossary of every other confusing term on the Rice Purity Test — because MPS is far from the only one people search for.

-Quick Answer MPS = Member of Preferred Sex = the person you are attracted to.
+Quick Answer: MPS = Member of Preferred Sex = the person you are attracted to.
 When answering any MPS question, think: has this happened with someone I am romantically or sexually interested in?
 If yes, check the box.
 That is all.

 MPS — Full Definition and Meaning

 Member of Preferred Sex is a gender-neutral abbreviation used in the Rice Purity Test to make romantic and physical intimacy questions inclusive for all sexual orientations.
-The full phrase unpacks as follows:

 Member — a person (one individual)